-Vergennes Opera House to Present Final OFF STAGE Show at Rockers Pizzeria
+Vergennes Opera House To Present Final Off Stage Show At Rockers Pizzeria

-The OFF Stage series was created to keep the music playing while the Vergennes Opera House’s All Access Project was underway.

-The Friends of the Vergennes Opera House is presenting its final OFF Stage production on Saturday, February 28 with guitarist/singer Josh Clevenstine, from 6pm-8pm at Rockers Pizzeria on Main Street in Vergennes.
-The event is free.
+The Friends of the Vergennes Opera House will present the final installment of its OFF Stage series on Saturday, February 28, from 6 p.m. to 8 p.m. at Rockers Pizzeria on Main Street in Vergennes.
+The event is free and open to the public.

-Savvy locals might recognize Josh's last name, as he is the brother to one of the most musically talented families in the Vergennes area.
-Josh is a "truck-driving Adirondack folk musician" who is passionate about applying his own style to old songs and traditions and passing them along to the next generation.
-His music—propelled by cross picking guitar reminiscent of the great Johnny Cash—is marked by honest lyrics drawn from his own experiences.
+Guitarist and singer Josh Clevenstine will headline the evening.
+A self-described “truck-driving Adirondack folk musician,” Clevenstine is known for interpreting traditional songs through his own contemporary lens.
+His guitar style, influenced by classic country artists including Johnny Cash, accompanies original material rooted in personal experience.

 “Josh will help to cap off the OFF Stage series with a satisfying evening of music that everyone can enjoy,” said Gerianne Smart, President of the Friends of the Vergennes Opera House.

-The OFF Stage series was created to keep the music playing while the Vergennes Opera House’s All Access Project was underway.
-Performances began in October with music, magic, and a balloon artist sharing their talent in various venues across the city including Rockers, Lu-Lu Ice Cream, 10 Green Street, Vergennes Congregational Church, Champlain Valley Christian Reformed Church, Bixby Library, and Vergennes Grand Senior Living.
+The OFF Stage series was created to maintain programming while the Opera House undergoes renovations as part of its All Access Project.
+Since October, performances have taken place at venues across the city, including Rockers Pizzeria, Lu-Lu Ice Cream, 10 Green Street, Vergennes Congregational Church, Champlain Valley Christian Reformed Church, Bixby Library, and Vergennes Grand Senior Living.

-The All Access Project, which broke ground in May of 2025, involves the construction of a new elevator tower, courtyard access, level access to city offices, and access to the stage and dressing room levels of the theater space.
-It will be nearly completed when the first ON stage show takes place on Saturday, March 28, 2026.
-Only the decorative courtyard remains to be completed, which will happen in late May into June.
+The All Access Project, which broke ground in May 2025, includes construction of a new elevator tower, courtyard access, level access to city offices, and improved access to stage and dressing room areas.
+The first ON Stage performance in the renovated theater is scheduled for Saturday, March 28, 2026.
+Decorative courtyard work is expected to be completed in late May and June.

 Videos